kyleorman/TruVium/README.md

 ## Configuration

 ### Host Configuration
-- Apple Silicon hosts can run VirtualBox 7.x, but TruVium currently uses the `archlinux/archlinux` x86_64 Vagrant box.
-There is no official ARM64 Arch Vagrant box for this provider, so the default workflow is currently x86 host focused.
+- Apple Silicon hosts can run VirtualBox 7.x, but TruVium currently uses the `generic/arch` x86_64 Vagrant box.
+There is no ARM64 Arch Vagrant box for this provider, so the default workflow is currently x86 host focused.
 - Host terminal configuration can affect some keybindings, colors, and fonts.
 Using a NerdFont like FiraCode Mono for powerline symbol support is suggested.
 Additionally, Alacritty is a good cross-platform terminal, but a separate X-server is needed and may require configuration if you are running on Windows or macOS.

 ### Vagrant Configuration (`vagrant_config.json`)